zjujdj/DeepPpIScore/README.md

 ```
 The prediction result was listed in directory of `./model_inference/DeepPpIScore/8.0/DeepPpIScore_8.0.csv` .
 For this csv file, four kinds of score were provided, namely 'cb-cb score', 'cb-cb norm score', 'min-min score' and 'min-min norm score', respectively where the norm score = score / sqrt(contacts).
 All the analysis in the paper was based on 'min-min score'.

-### Step 5: Model Re-training Using the Dasesets Used in This Study
+### Step 5: Model Re-training with the Training Structures Used in This Study

 Downloading the prepared training structures from google dirve [pepbdb_graphs_noH_pocket_topk30.zip](https://drive.google.com/file/d/1QNDU1Dj06FBCDUhtLPgRWEJzumukr7Ko/view?usp=drive_link) and [pepbdb_graphs_noH_ligand.zip](https://drive.google.com/file/d/1Y1zLU4ONfHp80zCYdVXOrhK3_4M0yP-m/view?usp=drive_link), and unzip them in the `./data` directory.